Azad77/backup_hashnode/cl363f4s4020qmqnv6buf6ph0.md

 ---

-In this article, we'll show you how to create a Django model with questions and choices.
-You'll learn how to use the Python shell to create and save a new question object in the database, access model field values using Python attributes, and create multiple choices for your question.
-Follow along with our step-by-step guide to get started with Django models and build your own interactive web applications.
+In this article, we will show you how to create a Django model with questions and choices.
+You will learn how to use the Python shell to create and save a new question object in the database, access model field values using Python attributes, and create multiple choices for your question.
+Follow along with our step-by-step guide to get started with Django models and build your interactive web applications.

 To invoke the Python shell, use this command: